archithsarma/dynamic-questions-rotation/README.md

    If not found, queries the Redis cache.
-DynamoDB is in't checked because we are already storing question related of the current cycle in the cache.
-The database is having globasl
+DynamoDB isn't checked because we are already storing question of the current cycle in the cache.
+So assuming no need to query it from DB as everything will be stored in the cache during question rotation (since questions are same for suers in the same region).